Agony Aunts: Why Free Couples Counseling Is A Bad Idea

 It may just be that your mother, your best friend from college, or what's-his-name from the gym has a great deal of experience in life and love.
 Maybe they understand who you are and what you're looking for in a partner, knows your partner well enough to represent their thoughts and perspectives about what you're saying.
 They might even know when it is time for them to speak and how to say what's on their mind, all without a bias leaning towards you or your significant other.
 It's possible, but it's far from likely.

-More likely is a similar scenario but not quite - maybe they know you very well but don't know your partner that well.
+It is more likely a similar scenario but not quite - maybe they know you very well but don't know your partner that well.
 Perhaps they've only ever been in toxic relationships, and this clouds their perception of your situation.
 Maybe they've only ever been in one relationship with someone with whom they rarely fight, resolved conflicts well, and may not have experience working through something as significant as what you're talking to them about.
 The more they resemble the perfect person to talk to, the more dangerous it can potentially be.

-Almost everyone we interact with in daily life has their share of emotional baggage and doubtful opinions.
 Also, people and couples are too different for anyone to say that there is one true road to romantic happiness.
 Even if some approach or philosophy has worked out well for the person giving the advice, there's no guarantee that it's suitable for your situation.
 In fact, plenty of friends and relatives will feel obligated to tell you what you should do even if they haven't the faintest idea and will probably end up parroting something they saw on a blog or in a movie.

 Making The Best Use Of Free Couples Counseling